cypress-io/cypress-documentation/CONTRIBUTING.md

 />
 ```

-Typically you should include the `alt` and `title` attributes to give the user
-more information about the image.
+You should always include the `alt` and `title` attributes to ensure the image is accessible and to give the user more information about the image.

 #### Videos